Bachelor of Arts

 Bachelor of Fine Arts*

 The Bachelor of Fine Arts in Cinematic Arts, Film and Television Production is a unique four-year program offered by the School of Cinematic Arts that combines a liberal arts background with comprehensive specialization in a profession.
-Students are provided an intensive production experience with requirements and electives from other School of Cinematic Arts programs, including Critical Studies, Writing, Animation and Interactive Media.
+Students are provided an intensive production experience with requirements and electives from other School of Cinematic Arts programs, including Cinema & Media Studies., Writing, Animation and Interactive Media.
 The degree requires 128 units, including 64 units in Cinematic Arts, many of which are taken in a sequential order.

 *effective beginning Fall 2013